Last Updated on

 In the past 2 months, I’ve been to Seoul four times.
 I was right– I don’t hate Korea, just banal suburban existence and a bad start.
 Why do I know this?
 Because I love Seoul!
 Seoul is a city with neighborhoods of changing character.
 So far i’ve found my 9 favorite neighborhoods in Seoul.

-Contents for 9 Top Places to Fall in Love with Seoul
+Table of Contents: 9 Best Neighborhoods to Fall in Love with Seoul

 - 1 What is the Korean formula for cities?